 10 - LB - Aaron Ball - Cal St.-Fullerton - Wasted pick

 Never played a down for the Buccaneers.
 Had played all four years at college and called the defensive signals for the Titans in his senior year, also being named the league's Outstanding Defensive Player.
 Not outstanding enough to make the Bucs however.
-This pick was acquired in a trade with the 49ers for G John Miller.

 11 - DB - Chuck Rodgers - North Dakota State - Wasted pick

 Never played football in the NFL at all.
 Born in West Germany, Rodgers was known for his kick and punt return skills at college as much for his ability to play defensive back.